 Anglo-Indian Rosewood Breakfront CabinetMid 19th century

-The cabinet has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
-The rosewood has a dark shade with a striking grainGujarat
+The cabinet is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
+The Indian rosewood that this piece has been made off has a naturally occurring dark shade with a striking grain.

 British colonial India

 H: 112 cm W: 177 cm D: 47 cm